Small Language Models can Outperform Humans in Short Creative Writing: A Study Comparing SLMs with Humans and LLMs: Introduction

 Since we are asking about creativity and this is a subjective attribute, we use the experiment to answer the question: \textit{\textbf{RQ3: How do readers assess creativity, and how does it correlate with other aspects of the texts?}}

-Having conducted the experiments with human evaluators comparing texts written by an SLM and texts written by human evaluators, we arrive at our second goal of our research: to study the impact of model size on creative tasks.
-Thus, we arrive to the last research question: \textbf{\textit{RQ4: Do larger language models directly lead to more creative texts?}} For this purpose, we conducted a qualitative linguistic analysis that zooms in on the weak and strong points of each model regarding the generation of creative texts.
+Having conducted the experiments with human evaluators comparing texts written by an SLM and texts written by human authors, we arrive at our second goal of our research: to study the impact of model size on creative tasks.
+Thus, we arrive at the last research question: \textbf{\textit{RQ4: Do larger language models directly lead to more creative texts?}} For this purpose, we conducted a qualitative linguistic analysis that zooms in on the weak and strong points of each model regarding the generation of creative texts.
 The results of the analysis indicate that, while larger models such as GPT-4o produce more consistent and coherent text, they also tend to follow more predictable, formulaic patterns.
 In contrast, BART-large, despite being a smaller model, generated more novel and surprising content.
 Specifically, 15\% of the synopses produced by BART-large were deemed creatively novel, compared to only 3\% for GPT-4.
-This suggests that larger models may sacrifice creative flexibility for consistency and fluency, a potential trade-off between model size and creative output.
+This suggests that larger models reproduce natural language patterns more accurately, achieving greater consistency and fluency but often generating more predictable and formulaic outputs.
+In contrast, smaller models like BART-large, since they do not replicate these patterns as precisely, are more likely to deviate from predictable structures, leading to greater flexibility and originality.
+This highlights how the inherent limitations of smaller models can sometimes foster more creative and unexpected outputs.

-This research highlights the potential of smaller models for creative tasks, demonstrating that SLMs can sometimes can be competitive with larger models in areas like creativity.
+This research highlights the potential of smaller models for creative tasks, demonstrating that SLMs can sometimes be competitive with larger models in areas like creativity.
 This opens up new possibilities for more efficient, task-specific models that balance the strengths of both large and small models.